vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing.md

 services.

 This Service type requires the cluster is built on top of infrastructure that provides load balancing functionality.
-Nearly all cloud IaaS providers (ie. AWS, GCP, Azure, etc.), provide support for these services through Kubernetes cloud provider integrations.
-Additionally, there are third-party integrations (ie. F5, NSX, etc.) that may also provide load balancing functionality that implements the Kubernetes Service resource.
+Nearly all cloud IaaS providers (i.e. AWS, GCP, Azure, etc.), provide support for these services through Kubernetes cloud provider integrations.
+Additionally, there are third-party integrations (i.e. F5, NSX, etc.) that may also provide load balancing functionality that implements the Kubernetes Service resource.

 ## Ingress

-As web-based services continue to grow in popularity, whether those are user-facing UI's or REST/GraphQL API's, it is likely that these types of applications will constitute the majority of what gets deployed on an average cluster.
+As web-based services continue to grow in popularity, whether those are user-facing interfaces or REST/GraphQL APIs, it is likely that these types of applications will constitute the majority of what gets deployed on an average cluster.
 With these types of applications, there are a number of features that are necessary for a production deployment.
 First and foremost, these